ericmao2008/EleanorsNotes/00 Meta/05 Tools/plugins-log.md

+[[2022-04-15]] 18:04 MOBILE obsidian-zotero-desktop-connector Plugin has been updated from version 1.2.1 to 1.2.24.
+[Release Info](https://github.com/mgmeyers/obsidian-zotero-desktop-connector/releases/tag/1.2.24)

 [[2022-04-05]] 20:47 MOBILE obsidian-zotero-desktop-connector Plugin has been updated from version 1.2.0 to 1.2.1.
 [Release Info](https://github.com/mgmeyers/obsidian-zotero-desktop-connector/releases/tag/1.2.1)

 [[2022-04-05]] 17:11 MOBILE obsidian-zotero-desktop-connector Plugin has been updated from version 1.1.9 to 1.2.0.
 [Release Info](https://github.com/mgmeyers/obsidian-zotero-desktop-connector/releases/tag/1.2.0)